syncfusion-content/wpf-docs/wpf/PropertyGrid/Expand-Nested-Properties-in-PropertyGrid.md

 ---
 layout: post
-title: Expand Nested Properties in WPF PropertyGrid control | Syncfusion
+title: Nested Properties in WPF PropertyGrid control | Syncfusion
-description: Learn about expanding the nested properties of selected object in Syncfusion WPF PropertyGrid control and more details.
+description: Learn about Nested Properties support in Syncfusion WPF PropertyGrid control and more.
 platform: wpf
 control: PropertyGrid
 documentation: ug
 ---

-# Expand Nested Properties in PropertyGrid
+# Nested Properties in WPF PropertyGrid

 The [PropertyGrid](https://www.syncfusion.com/wpf-ui-controls/propertygrid) control has support to expand instance properties of a class.